Scott State Lake

 Walleye up to 6.1 lbs.

-Release all walleye/saugeye and largemouth bass less than 15 inches.
+Release all walleye/saugeye less than 18 inches and largemouth bass less than 15 inches.

 Please discard of leftover bait in a trash can, even baitfish.
 Remember it is illegal to release any fish into public water unless it was taken from that water!

 Cedar Bluff District Newsletter: A biannual newsletter detailing fishing related projects and activities in the Cedar Bluff District, which includes such waters as Cedar Bluff Reservoir, Sheridan and Scott State Fishing Lakes, Antelope Lake, and other public fishing waters in northwest Kansas are available.
 If you would like to subscribe to this newsletter you can go to the following link to get on the mailing list.
 The link is: http://kdwp.state.ks.us/news/KDWP-Info/News/Newsletter-Request-Forms/Request-a-Newsletter-for-the-Cedar-Bluff-Fishing-District